Islamic veiling practices by country: Algeria

-During the Algerian War of 1954-1962, it came to be seen as legitimate for Algerian women to break seclusion and participate unveiled in society, when women participated actively in the struggle for national independence.
+During the Algerian War of 1954–1962, it came to be seen as legitimate for Algerian women to break seclusion and participate unveiled in society, when women participated actively in the struggle for national independence.

-In 2018, the government passed a law banning the wearing of full face-veils, called burqas or niqabs, for female public servants while at work.
+In 2018, the government passed a law banning the wearing of full face-veils for female public servants while at work.
 The prime minister at the time, Ahmed Ouyahia, pushed the ban because of his belief that women should be identifiable in the workspace.

 Cameroon

 On 12 July 2015, two women dressed in religious garments detonated suicide bombs in Fotokol, killing 13 people.
 Following the attacks, since 16 July, Cameroon banned the wearing of full-face veils, including the burqa, in the Far North region.
 Governor Midjiyawa Bakari of the mainly Muslim region said the measure was to prevent further attacks in this Christian majority country.

 Chad

 Following a double suicide bombing on 15 June 2015 which killed 33 people in N'Djamena, the Chadian government announced on 17 June 2015 the banning of the wearing of the burqa in its territory for security reasons.
 The 2015 prime minister, Kalzeube Pahimi Deubet, called the burqa "camouflage".
 Women who violate this ban are subject to jail time.